 The term ‘infinite’ refers both to the artistic method used and to the shape of the ice cubes.
 They can endlessly be made and added to the work of art.
 The shape of the cubes refersd to the scientific symbol for ‘infinity’.

-Video clips are made from the melting process in different weather conditions.
+Video clips are made from the melting process in different seasons.

 Slow Construction Deformation